Resources: Slack Help

 When sharing, you have the choice to give them either View or Manage access.

-Can I get a weekly/monthly/quarterly digest of my workflow results, or get notified via Slack/email whenever someone completes a survey?
+Can I get a weekly/monthly/quarterly digest of my workflow results, or get notified via Slack/email whenever someone completes a polly?

 That’s not yet available, but it’s high on our priority list!
 We’ll be rapidly iterating and pushing new functionality after this initial release, one of which will be the availability of notifications.

-You’ll be able to set up notifications for whenever someone completes a workflow, reach a certain point in a workflow, or every time someone has completed a survey within a workflow.
+You’ll be able to set up notifications for whenever someone completes a workflow, reach a certain point in a workflow, or every time someone has completed a polly within a workflow.

 What features or functionality are coming soon?